Panorama

 nsMsgKeys are only 32bit

-32 bits probably isn’t enough for a global database, especially if there’s a lot of turnover.
+32 bits probably aren’t enough for a global database, especially if there’s a lot of turnover.
+There

-There could be some clever ID reclamation system, but really we should just bite the bullet and go to 64 bits.
+could be some clever ID reclamation system, but really we should just bite the bullet and go to 64

 Definition of nsMsgKey_None